The BAck SToRY

 LJ: Powerful how so?

 RC: The finale finishes the story, and does so in the context of a battle between good (Esther) and evil (Ham, her antagonist).
 In the end, Esther and the chorus are singing the anthem song We Are Believers, while pictures of some of the heroes who also stood up for the rights of others are projected in the background: from Nelson Mandela, to Martin Luther King Jr, to Mother Teresa, to many more.
 In the end, the audience realizes that Esther's story is really ours.
 And Who is Esther?
 Esther is us.
-A very emotional realization.
+A very powerful realization.

 LJ: Is there anything that you were particularly proud of?

-LJ: So what’s next for Esther?
+LJ: So what’s next for Who is Esther?